 Classic Film Screening: Watch four films for the price of one!
-In 1934, with the help of legendary museum director Chick Austin, Iris Barry, founder of MoMA‘s film department, organized the first film retrospective in an American museum.
-In conjunction with Robert Sitton’s lecture on Barry we present four films from the 1934 retrospective—Foolish Wives, The Blue Angel, Teddy at the Throttle, and The Gold Rush.
+In 1934, with the help of legendary museum director Chick Austin, Iris Barry – the first curator of MoMA‘s film department – organized the first film retrospective in an American museum at the Wadsworth Atheneum.
+In conjunction with Robert Sitton’s lecture on October 8 we present four films from the 1934 retrospective—Foolish Wives, The Blue Angel, Teddy at the Throttle, and The Gold Rush.

 1 pm, Foolish Wives: A con artist masquerades as Russian nobility and attempts to seduce the wife of an American diplomat.
 1922.
 USA.
 117 min.
 Not Rated.
 Silent.
 B&W. Directed by Erich von Stroheim.
 Starring Rudolph Christians, Miss DuPont, and Maude George.